volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

 ### Fall Through Mode

-Determine what to do with unprotected endpoints (not in the OpenAPI specification file (a.k.a. swagger) or doesn't have a specific rule in custom rules).
+Determine what to do with unprotected endpoints (not part of the API Inventory or doesn't have a specific rule in custom rules).

 `fall_through_mode_allow` - (Optional) Allow any unprotected end point (bool).